LaurenAnderson97/SML209-18/reading.md

 <h1>Personal Pronouns</h1>

 <a href="https://h5p.org/h5p/embed/399600">The French language uses five types of personal pronouns.
 These French pronouns are the equivalents to I/me, you, or he/him/it</a>

-<a href="https://h5p.org/h5p/embed/399600">Quiz for personal pronouns</a>

 <h1>Present tense</h1>

-To conjugate a regular verb in the present tense, it is necessary to:
+To conjugate a ER regular verb in the present tense, it is necessary to:
-Take the ending off the verb infinitive: parler → parl choisir → chois vendre → vend
+Take the ending off the verb infinitive: parler → parl

 This is called the stem.

-Add the correct ending as shown in the table below:
+The correct ending as shown in the table below:

 <table>